Human papillomavirus (HPV) vaccine - About the HPV vaccine

 If you are concerned about symptoms call NHS 111 Wales.
 Calls to NHS 111 Wales are free from landlines and mobile phones.

 You can report suspected side effects of vaccines and medicines through the Yellow Card scheme.
-You can do this online at the Yellow Card website or by calling the Yellow Card scheme hotline on 0800 731 6789 (Monday to Friday, 9am to 5pm).
+You can do this online at Yellow Card or by calling the Yellow Card scheme hotline on 0800 731 6789 (Monday to Friday, 9am to 5pm).

 Information for the public